fassko/fassko.github.io/_posts/2019-02-12-animating-shapes-in-ios.md

 ## TL;DR

-`CAAnimationGroup` is a powerful feature from Core Animation to group multiple `CABasicAnimation`s together.
-If you want to animate from one path to another be aware that from and to paths should have same amount of points.
-Otherwise animation would look off because animation algorithm can’t interpolate these points correctly.
+`CAAnimationGroup` is a powerful feature that allows for several uses, from Core Animation to grouping multiple `CABasicAnimation`s together.
+If you want to animate from one path to another, be aware that _from_ and _to_ paths should have the same amount of points.
+Otherwise, the animation would look off because the animation algorithms can’t interpolate these points correctly.

 ## Links